-1. Approval is dependent upon and limited to the proposals and plans contained in the application dated July 1, 2025 as amended [the date of the final plan approval] and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board.
+1. Approval is dependent upon and limited to the proposals and plans contained in the application dated June 23, 2025 as amended [the date of the final plan approval] and supporting documents and oral representations submitted and affirmed by the applicant, and conditions, if any, imposed by the Planning Board.
 Any variation from such plans, proposals, supporting documents, and representations is subject to review and approval by the Planning Board or the Town Planner in accordance with [§120-912](#) or [§120-815](#) of the Land Use Ordinance.

-2. The development is subject to the following [Article 12 Impact Fees](#), to be paid with the issuance of new building permits for the expanded uses: [Recreation Impact Fee](#), [Open Space Impact Fee](#), [Public Safety Impact Fee](#); and [Municipal Office Impact Fee](#).
-All fees will be determined and collected for any building, or any other permit for the development, [§120-1201C](#).
-3. In accordance with [§120-914B\(5\)](#) and [§120-815C\(1\)\(b\)](#) of the Land Use Ordinance, the Construction of improvements covered by any subdivision plan approval shall be completed within two years of the date upon which the performance guarantee is accepted by the Town Manager.
+2. In accordance with [§120-914B\(5\)](#) and [§120-815C\(1\)\(b\)](#) of the Land Use Ordinance, the Construction of improvements covered by any subdivision plan approval shall be completed within two years of the date upon which the performance guarantee is accepted by the Town Manager.
 The developer may request a one-year extension of the construction completion deadline prior to the expiration of the period.
 Such request shall be in writing and shall be made to the Planner.
 The Town Manager may require an update to the schedule of values and the amount of the guarantee when accepting an extension of the construction period.
 If construction has not been completed within the specified period, the Town shall, at the Town Manager's discretion, use the performance guarantee to either reclaim and stabilize or to complete the improvements as shown on the approved plan.
+3. In accordance with [§120-911N\(5\)](#) of the Land Use Ordinance, the condominium association documents, including but not limited to the condominium declaration, bylaws, plat, and plans, shall be approved as to form by the Town Attorney and recorded in the Cumberland County Registry of Deeds within 90 days of the date that the subdivision plan is recorded in the Cumberland County Registry of Deeds.
+Evidence of such recording shall be provided to the Planning Department.
+No units shall be sold in the subdivision prior to recording of such condominium association documents and all deeds shall reference the declaration establishing the condominium association.